verhas/jamal/README.md

 }
 ```

-The output generalted by the Jamal preprocessor:
+The output generated by the Jamal preprocessor:

 <!--USE SNIPPET */script_output -->
 ```jam